Hawaii

 Hawaii’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide no meaningful religious accommodations or exemptions.

-Hawaii’s nondiscrimination laws related to employment are broad but provide strong accommodations or exemptions to generally protect the autonomy of the vast majority of religious organizations.
+Hawaii’s nondiscrimination laws related to employment provide strong accommodations or exemptions to generally protect the autonomy of most religious organizations.

 Hawaii law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.

 The Hawaii Constitution contains a Blaine Amendment that could prevent the participation of faith-based schools in generally available public benefit programs on the same terms as similarly situated secular schools.
 This is not as broad as a general Blaine Amendment, which prohibits all aid to faith-based institutions, but is still detrimental to the work of faith-based institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: